 Winterizing & Storing your RV Video Training Program

 This RV 101 video training program can be viewed from computers, tablets, and smartphones.
-The course material includes full-feature videos, written text, short video segments, related articles written by your instructor Mark Polk, helpful tips & tricks, fun RV University play & learn crossword puzzles and quizzes to help you retain the information.
+The course material includes full-feature videos,...with some downloadable segments, written text, short video segments, related articles written by your instructor Mark Polk, helpful tips & tricks, fun RV University play & learn crossword puzzles and quizzes to help you retain the information.

 I would like to start by saying that properly winterizing and preparing your RV for cold weather storage is not difficult to do.
 If you have some basic hand tools and a little mechanical ability you can breeze through the process, not to mention save some money too.

 It’s always sad to come to the realization that another camping season is winding down.
 Part of this realization is preparing the RV for winter storage, so it will be ready to go RVing again next spring.
 My guess is that most RV owners, especially those in cold climate regions' refer to this winter storage preparation as winterizing your RV.
 When you hear the term “winterizing” the first thought that comes to mind is to protect the RV water system from potential damage caused by exposure to freezing temperatures.
 Frozen and damaged water lines are in fact the most common problem related to not winterizing your RV, or not properly winterizing your RV; but there is more to winterizing and storing your RV than just protecting the water system from freezing.